Equipment Finance News

 The right questions

-Most transportation lenders prioritize questions about credit history and time in the business during the pre-approval process, Chris Grivas, president of Chadds Ford, Pa.-based CAG Truck Capital, told EFN.
+Most transportation lenders prioritize questions about credit history and time in business during the pre-approval process, Chris Grivas, president of Chadds Ford, Pa.-based CAG Truck Capital, told EFN.
 However, these questions do not always gauge an applicant’s “roots and resourcefulness,” or the ability to take care of collateral and navigate challenges, which can motivate financing decisions more than credit history, he said.

 Instead, CAG prioritizes these questions to determine roots and resourcefulness: